ethereum/EIPs/assets/eip-3475/Metadata.md

 	}
 ]
 ## Examples of other standards:
-    - ISO-20022 standard is the recent adopted standard by banks for communicating the financial operations.
+    - ISO-20022 standard is the recently adopted standard by banks for communicating  financial operators (Banks, trading intermediaries, underwriters) that also include bond operations.